huynguyen250896/geneCor/README.md

 - methodCC: character. correlation method.
 Allowed values are `spearman`, `pearson` (default), `kendall`.

 - adjustedP: logical.
-Whether we should adjust the P-values gained from correlation analyses.
+Whether we should adjust the P-values gained from correlation analyses using the Benjamini-Hochberg procedure.
 Default is `adjustedP = T`.

 Please download datasets [Dataset](https://github.com/huynguyen250896/geneCor/tree/master/Dataset) as examples to well grasp geneCor's requirement on data structure. </br>